 That said, it's worth noting that opting for the bare minimum coverage may leave you exposed to any liability costs that exceed those limits.
 In our quotes, we've used much higher limits for both bodily injury and property damage liability.
 We also added non-liability coverages that protect your own bike, which aren't legally necessary but are financially prudent to include in your policy.

-To analyze motorcycle insurance costs in Georgia, we collected quotes for hundreds of addresses across the state that were all based on a single rider profile.
-Our hypothetical shopper was a married 45-year-old man who owned a home and a 2019 Harley-Davidson FLHX Street Glide.
+To analyze motorcycle insurance costs in Georgia, we collected 255 quotes for hundreds of addresses across the state based on a single rider profile.
+Our hypothetical shopper was a married 45-year-old man who owned a home and a 2021 Harley-Davidson FLHX Street Glide.
 He had 20 years of riding experience and recently participated in a basic motorcycle education course.
 Each of these factors can play a role in determining your rate for motorcycle insurance.

 However, no variable affects an insurance quote as much as the amount of coverage you select.
 In our quotes for motorcycle insurance, we opted for the following coverage limits: